samuel-casey/Tips_for_reading_the_Bitcoin_whitepaper/Tips_for_reading_the_Bitcoin_whitepaper.md

 The fact that anyone with the skills can spin up a node and verify every single transaction that has ever occurred on the Bitcoin network is something that no bank or traditional financial institution would ever allow.

-Could you imagine Bank of America publishing a psudonymized list of all of their account balances?
+Could you imagine Bank of America publishing a pseudonymized list of all of their account balances?
 It would never happen.
-If it were not for FDIC insurance and reserve regulations, we would have little reason to trust that the money held in our bank accounts is actually there for us to withdraw.
+If it were not for FDIC insurance and cash reserve regulations, we would have little reason to trust that the money held in our bank accounts is actually there for us to withdraw.

-Bitcoin solves this issue of trust because it is a public blockchain.
+Bitcoin solves the trust issue because it is a public blockchain.
 Reading the whitepaper helped me better understand what public blockchain means, and how blockchains work.

 ##### How I came to this answer:
 >